chrisarg/perlAssembly/README.md

 * Look how insanely effective sum in List::Util is : even though it has to walk the Perl array whose elements (the *doubles*, not the AV*) are not stored in a contiguous area in memory, it is no more than 3x slower than the equivalent C code  C\_doubles\_wo\_alloc.
-* Look how optimized PDL is compared to the C code for both memory scenarios.
+* Look how optimized PDL is compared to the C code in the scenario without memory allocation.
+* Manual SIMD coded in assembly is 40% faster than the equivalent SIMD code in OpenMP (but it is much more painful to write)
+* The threaded OpenMP version achieved equivalent performance to the single thread AVX assembly programs, with no obvious improvement from combining SIMD+parallel loop for pragmas in OpenMP.
 * For the example considered here, it thus makes ZERO senso to offload a calculation as simple as a summation because ListUtil is already within 15% of the assembly solution (at a latter iteration we will also test AVX2 and AVX512 packed addition to see if we can improve the results).